Native American Languages

 An Upriver Passamaquoddy:

-Autobiography of a Passamaquoddy storyteller, discussing his people's history and traditions.
+Autobiography of Passamaquoddy storyteller Allen Sockabasin, discussing his people's history and traditions.

 Thanks To The Animals:

 Charming picture book by a Passamaquoddy author about a child protected by nature.

 Ethnomusicology book about traditional Passamaquoddy song and dance.

 Annotated collection of Passamaquoddy stories with English translation.

 Reference book on the Penobscots and other American Indians of Maine.

 Photo-essay on the designs and symbols of Wabanaki textile arts from the Maine State Museum.

 Land claims of the Mashpee, Penobscot and Passamaquoddy Indians.